 Yale Medicine doctors also are working to identify and address barriers to poor blood pressure control—such as poor diet, financial stress, and transportation—and have expanded the program to include postpartum women who’ve had hypertension or preeclampsia and who are at risk for having high blood pressure after they deliver.

 What should women know about ‘broken heart syndrome’?

-Broken heart syndrome is typically an acute but temporary condition that mimics a heart attack.
-It typically occurs in response to extreme emotional or physical stress, leading to chest pain, shortness of breath, and heart muscle failure.
-According to a study in October 2021 in the Journal of the American Heart Association, the diagnosis of broken heart syndrome has increased, especially in women older than 50.
-In fact, it’s about 6 to 12 times more prevalent among women ages 50 to 74 than in younger women or men.
+Broken heart syndrome, also known as stress-induced cardiomyopathy, is an acute but temporary condition that mimics a heart attack.
+It typically occurs in response to extreme emotional or physical stress, leading to chest pain, shortness of breath, and in some cases, heart muscle failure.
+While the syndrome also occurs in men, it is most common in post-menopausal women.

-The good news is that most people who experience broken heart syndrome will have a quick and complete recovery and no lasting damage.
-But scientists are still studying the long-term effects of this syndrome and why it’s more common in these women.
+The good news is that most people who experience broken heart syndrome have a quick and complete recovery and no lasting damage.
+But scientists are still studying the long-term effects of this syndrome.

-I want women to feel comfortable asking, 'Knowing what you know about me, what is my risk, and what can I do to modify my risk?'
-Then, we can work together to find a personalized plan.
+“As a doctor, I want women to feel comfortable saying to me, 'Knowing what you know about me, what is my risk, and what can I do to modify my risk?'
+Then, we can work together to find a personalized plan,” says Dr. Spatz.

 Information presented in this interview was supported by studies funded by Women’s Health Research at Yale (WHRY) and the Alpha Phi Foundation.